bhanuteja7781/Autopsy.ai/frontend/README.md

-# autopsy.ai — Forensics Studio Frontend
+# Autopsy.ai — Forensics Studio Frontend

 The frontend interface for **autopsy.ai** is built with **Next.js 14 (App Router)**, **TypeScript**, and **Tailwind CSS**.